sword-2/code-gov/docs/code.json.draft/README.md

 		The Department of Veterans Affairs.
 		The Department of Homeland Security.

+	Part II: Civil Service Functions and Responsibilities [OPM]

 	Chapter 9 Reorganization plans
 		[EPA]

+12USC-53 for CFPB
+	12USC — Banks and Banking
+	CHAPTER 53 - WALL STREET REFORM AND CONSUMER PROTECTION SUBCHAPTER V - BUREAU OF CONSUMER FINANCIAL PROTECTION

+15USC-14A SBA
+	15USC — Commerce And Trade
+	Chapter 14A—Aid To Small Business
+	633 - Small Business Administration

 22USC-74 for U.S. Agency for International Development
 	22 USC Foreign Relations And Intercourse